 Hi there!
 I'm Gianca from Italy, I'm a guitar teacher and a software engineer.
 Here you'll find free ebooks, lessons and software games that will help you get better at guitar and improve your skills.
 Enjoy your stay here:

 - If you're starting from scratch, learn the fundamentals

 - Play scales, chords, arpeggios freely up and down the neck

 - Learn how the fretboard works and master notes and geometry

 - Improve your inner ear: recognize instinctively chords and intervals

-- Learn how to practice guitar in the most fun and effective way
+- Learn strategies to practice guitar in the most effective way